riaaa16/is219-portfolio/docs/05-components.md

-# Component Psychology System
+# Component Psychology System: Creator Portfolio

-## Psychological Foundation
+## Psychological & Brand Foundation

-Our component system is built on principles of cognitive psychology, interaction design research, and behavioral science.
-Each component is designed to optimize both conscious and unconscious user interactions.
+Our component system is designed for creative expression, technical clarity, and inclusive access.
+Components support both conscious and unconscious user interactions, reflecting the Creator archetype and the brand's values of creativity, authenticity, and excellence.

 ## shadcn/ui Integration